JohnZavyn/random4test/README.md

 * have static constants for with names like `TODAY`, `YESTERDAY`, `TOMORROW`, `NEXT_WEEK`, `NEXT_YEAR`, etc.
 * Have static methods for random future, past, and between last year and next year
-* Have static methods for choosing a random date between two given dates
+* Have static methods for choosing a random date between two specified dates

 ### Random objects